brenns10/brennan.io/_posts/2021-03-03-textboxes.md

 to frequently used indices like 0 and 1.
 That, said, these changes were a major pain, by far the hardest change to learn.
 Who knows if it was worth it?

-The digit placement in my keyboard layout is the reason why I couldn't enter digits into the form field.
+The requirement that I use Shift to access numbers in my keyboard layout is the reason why I couldn't enter digits into the form field.
 The form used a type of "form validation" which attempts to _prevent you from entering invalid input_.
 The problem is that the code which implements this does not handle keyboard layouts properly.
 If I change my keyboard layout to QWERTY -- or copy-paste some text[^1] -- I'm able to enter numbers.
 The reason behind this is some Javascript code which I'll reproduce here:

 ```javascript
 function(e) {